ropery/FFcast/HACKING.markdown

 The following are the conventions used in this project:

-1. Significant global variables are treated as "well-known names"; functions must not set any local variable with one of these names.
+1. Significant global variables are treated as "well-known names"; these names must not be used as local variable names.
 This is reasonable, because functions should not mask these names in the first place.

 2. Other names, iff they are to be passed as reference, shall be prefixed with `__`.

 3. A name shall be prefixed with `ref_` iff it has the nameref attribute.

+4. It follows that a name with the nameref attribute must not be passed as reference.

+5. Prefer positional parameters over named local variables. `set --` or `shift` combined with `IFS` can often eliminate local variables.

 Miscellaneous Remarks
 ---------------------